agentc13/hero-realms-lua-scripts/README.md

 ### Simple Effect

-All simple effects end with the word -Effect.
+All simple effects end with the word 'Effect'.
 These require no input from user.

 ```lua
 endGameEffect()